P-H-B-D/EmbeddingsTranslationGeometric/README.md

-# Embeddings Translation using Geometric Loss
+# Geometric and Topological Analysis of Embedding Models and Cross-embedding Translations

 Peter Bowman-Davis and Kristof Reimann for Yale CPSC 488, research project for AI foundation models.